EnricoPicci/create-node-ts-app/README.md

 -   `core` folder containing `exec-command.ts` which implements the logic to execute the command
 -   `core/internals` folder containing the internals of the logic of the command

+## Notes for publishing

+Make sure that:

+-   the dist folder is removed from the .gitignore file
+-   if the package name is scoped (e.g. @myorg/my-package) then the name of the package is specified in the package.json file like this: `"name": "@myorg/my-package",`
+-   if the package is scoped you publish it with the command `npm publish --access=public`

 ## The template mechanism

 A Template is an Object that defines how to scaffold a project.